 The system monitors the exhaust temperatures and increases or reduces the power to the heaters in order to maintain a constant filter temperature as the generator loads fluctuate, when the generator load is high the power to the DPF heaters is reduced, working like a ships load bank, eliminating the need for a complex water cooled on board load bank.

 The DPFS helps to maintain a constant load on the generators thus eliminating generator under loading and reducing the damaging effect this can have on the generator engines, bore glazing and internal carbon build up.

 Because most competitors use Passive DPF systems, which rely on the heat generated by the engine.
 In most cases the heat produced is well below 350 deg C and causes problems with the DPF getting clogged and exhaust back pressures to a potentially destructive level.
 Some systems use fuel burners which produce the same effect, but these systems are extremely large, complex and impractical for retro fitting.
 They are also high maintenance and less reliable than electric heaters.
 In addition burning more fuel and produces more particulates than that produced by the engine.

 Our Diesel Particulate Filter System captures up to 99 percent of soot particles plus unburned fuel and lubricating oil where it is reduced to carbon dioxide and water vapour preventing it from being discharged into the atmosphere.

-Marinevac works globally with the world’s largest super yachts, with our head office in Palma de Mallorca, our services are offered in Spain, France, Italy, Greece, Cyprus, Croatia, Turkey, Montenegro, Florida, Malta, Sint Maarten, Singapore, Malaysia, Australia and South East Asia.
+Marinevac works globally with the world’s largest super yachts, with our head office in Palma de Mallorca, our services are offered in Spain, France, Italy, Greece, Cyprus, Croatia, Turkey, Montenegro, Florida, Malta, Sint Maarten, Australia and South East Asia.

 What our clients say